-Old-age settlement: Aged 55 and ineligible for the old-age pension.
-Must have at least 12 months of insurance coverage.
+Old-age settlement: Age 55 and does not satisfy the qualifying conditions for the old-age pension.
+The insured must have at least 12 months of coverage.
 Retirement from salaried employment is necessary.

-Disability pension: A loss of 2/3 of earning capacity with 5 years of insurance coverage including 6 months of contributions in the last year.
+Disability pension: The insured must be assessed with a loss of at least 2/3 of earning capacity and have at least 5 years of coverage including 6 months of contributions in the last year.
 There is no qualifying period for a disability that is the result of a nonwork-related accident.